 Why PAT Testing is still the answer

 Whilst not a legal requirement, Portable Electrical Testing is still the easiest way to ensure your machinery, tools and appliances remain legally compliant.
+Without PAT testing, you may struggle to prove that you’ve taken reasonable steps to maintain equipment, something insurers increasingly expect.
 Whilst you can service and maintain equipment yourself without adequate record keeping, and some form of standardised documentation, it can be difficult to demonstrate that you have sufficiently met your legal health and safety obligations.
 This is the crux of why it gets so confusing for companies trying to understand whether PAT testing is or isn’t a legal requirement!

 How frequently should you test?